jsvan/BusStopBloomfilter/README.md

 My technique can visualize 192 bits, and achieve a < 0.5% false positive rate on my Deutsche Bahn system simulation.

+Following is a video presentation of this idea:

 https://www.youtube.com/watch?v=rGu2NkZPEzo

 Population will expand and public transportation will become more complex.
 How can we rethink how we do public transportation signage to keep finding your bus (and/or your bus stop) independent of how many buses are arriving or how complex their routes are?